Seagate/cortx/doc/community-build/docker/cortx-all/README.md

 ## Prerequisites

+- Do not update OS or kernel package with yum update as the kernel version must be set to 3.10.0-1160.el7
+- Do not upgrade packages from CentOS 7.8 to CentOS 7.9
 - Docker >= 20.10.10 .
 Please refer [Install Docker Community Edition](https://docs.docker.com/engine/install/centos/) steps.
 Validate docker version on system.
     ```
     [root@dev-system ~]# docker --version